meliocool/meliocool/README.md

 # 💫 About Me:
-🔭 I’m currently working on Akarui<br>🌱 I’m currently learning React with Next and TypeScript
+🔭 I’m currently working on Akarui (proyek mangkrak)<br>🌱 I’m currently learning React with Next and TypeScript

 # 💻 Tech Stack: